kidpollo/fullstack-kitchen-sink-2024/README.md

 It references best practices around using Terraform, an AWS Lambda-based backend, and a React Native frontend.
-However, it should be a great starting point for a React Native-based app with a straightforward request/response API using AWS lambda.
+However, it should be a great starting point for a React app.

-This repo also works as a helpful tech radar of software practices and libraries that are relevant these days.
+This repo also works as a helpful tech radar of software practices and libraries that are most interesting to me.
 I don't dislike frameworks.
 I think they can provide great value at times.
 However, flexibility is critical for scaling and evolving modern apps and infrastructures.
 Terraform and Terragrunt + the current state of the Serverless capabilities provided by AWS, make for a highly